mariusjcb/TAP_LAB1/README.md

 # TAV Lab 1
 # - Marius Ilie @243

 The **"Exchanger"** class is located in the root folder.
-Another classes used in this project, like Defaults, Helpers and Extensions are located in **"MinimumCoinsProblem"** folder.
+The other classes used in this project, like Defaults, Helpers and Extensions are located in **"MinimumCoinsProblem"** folder.

 Mac Requirements:
 -